Dental School Interview

-After months of hard work on your application and the DAT, your phone rings and the call that you’ve been waiting for finally arrives.
+After months of hard work on your application and studying for the DAT, your phone rings and the call that you’ve been waiting for finally arrives.
 A dental school representative is on the other end of the phone congratulating you on your achievements and inviting you to interview at their school.

 You’re elated to hear the news and spread it like wildfire to all of your family and friends.
 After your excitement level comes back down and you’ve set your interview date, you wonder “What am I going to do now to prepare for my interview?”

 You only have a few weeks or less to figure out how to get to your interview and how to prepare for it.
 You’ve come too far and have accomplished too much to not do well at your interview and give yourself the best chance at getting an acceptance offer.